kevinzhongxu/CasOligo/README.md

 ***
 &nbsp;

-If you use CasOligo in a publication, please cite our article in [here]():
+If you use CasOligo in a publication, please cite our article in [here](https://www.biorxiv.org/content/10.1101/2020.06.02.130807v1):

-Zhong KX, Suttle CA (2020) The use of CRISPR-Cas Selective Amplicon Sequencing (CCSAS) to reveal the eukaryotic microbiome of metazoans.
-Nature Method xx(xx): xxxx. https://doi.org/10.1371/journal.pcbi.1005404
+  Zhong KX, Cho A, Deeg CM, Chan AM & Suttle CA. (2020) The use of CRISPR-Cas Selective Amplicon Sequencing (CCSAS) to reveal the eukaryotic microbiome of metazoans. xxxx xx(xx): xxxx. https://www.biorxiv.org/content/10.1101/2020.06.02.130807v1

 &nbsp;
 &nbsp;